Haplogroup E-P147

 Haplogroup E-P147 is a human Y-chromosome DNA haplogroup.
 Haplogroup E-P147, along with the less common haplogroup E-M75, is one of the two main branches of the older haplogroup E-M96.
-The E-P147 clade is commonly observed throughout Africa and is divided into two subclades: the less common, haplogroup E-M33, and the more common, haplogroup E-P177.
+The E-P147 clade is commonly observed throughout Africa and is divided into two subclades: the less common, haplogroup E-M132, and the more common, haplogroup E-P177.

 Distribution

 E-P147 includes most of the subclades found in E-M96.
-The two branches of E-P147 have different distributions; while the less common branch, E-M33, has more of a distribution within West Africa, the more common branch, E-P177, can be found widely distributed with high frequency throughout Africa and to a lesser extent in the Middle East and Europe.
+The two branches of E-P147 have different distributions; while the less common branch, Haplogroup E-M132, has more of a distribution within West Africa, the more common branch, E-P177, can be found widely distributed with high frequency throughout Africa and to a lesser extent in the Middle East and Europe.

 Subclades

 E-P177

 Haplogroup E-P177 is a subclade of haplogroup E-P147.

 E-M132

 Haplogroup E-M132 is a subclade of haplogroup E-P147.